WordPress vs Google Sites: Which is Better for You?

 Google Sites is not a website for creating a blog.
 However, you can create a blog in Google Sites in two ways:

-- Create a blog on another platform and integrate it into Google Sites via domain name.
+1. Create a blog on another platform and integrate it into Google Sites via a domain name.

 Verdict

-Both Google Sites and WordPress are good for blogging, but WordPress stands out because it offers more customization, a wider range of plugins, and better SEO features.
+Both Google Sites and WordPress are suitable for blogging, but WordPress stands out due to its greater customization options, wider range of plugins, and enhanced SEO features.
 Google Sites is simpler, with collaboration tools and a responsive design.

-However, WordPress provides more options in design and functionality, making it the preferred choice for many bloggers due to its flexibility and multimedia support.
+However, WordPress offers more design and functionality options, making it the preferred choice for many bloggers due to its flexibility and support for multimedia.

 c) Making money